CRIMES AND PUNISHMENTS

 (b) To dispose of the property for the benefit of oneself or a third person.

 (2) "Deception" means knowingly to:

-(a) Create or confirm another’s impression which is false and which the offender does not believe to be true; or
+(a) Create or confirm another’s impression that is false and that the offender does not believe to be true; or

 (c) Prevent another from acquiring information pertinent to the disposition of the property involved; or

-(e) Promise performance which the offender does not intend to perform or knows will not be performed.
+(e) Promise performance that the offender does not intend to perform or knows will not be performed.
 Failure to perform, standing alone, is not evidence that the offender did not intend to perform.